jonathanlamar/tda-study/week1/notes.md

 ### Continuity

-In calculus, we say continuous if small wiggles in the domain beget small wiggles in the range.
+In calculus, we say a function is continuous if small wiggles in the domain beget small wiggles in the range.
 What is closeness but open sets though?
 So we can only measure small wiggles via open sets.
 However, we can't look at forward images like we do in calculus, since constant functions map open sets to a singleton (which is not generally open).
 Thus, we have to measure preimages of open sets.
 In fact we define continuity using preimages of open sets for this reason.
 Since in calculus all functions are locally invertible, this is fine.

 High points: